kdvolder/spring-blog-2015-03/README.md

 ##Editing Poperties Files

 Overriding default property values from the Launch Config editor is convenient for a 'quick override', but it probably isn't a great idea to rely on this to configure many properties and manage more complex configurations for the longer term.
 For this it is better to manage properties in a properties file which you can commit to SCM.
-The starter Wizard already created a empty 'application.properties' for us.
+The starter Wizard already conveniently created a empty `application.properties` for us.

-To help you edit such properties files STS 3.6.4 provides a brand new Spring Properties Editor.
+To help you edit `application.properties` STS 3.6.4 provides a brand new Spring Properties Editor.
 The editor provides nice content assist and error checking:

 ![props-editor]